OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-12.md

 ## Hebrews 12:26

-At that time his voice shook the earth, but now he has promised, “Once more I will shake not only the earth but also the heavens.”
+At that time his voice caused the earth to tremble, but now he has promised, “Once more I will shake not only the earth but also the heavens.”

 ## Hebrews 12:27